manutd105/TrainingRepo/README.md

 # TrainingRepo
-// This is Rahul's first change.
+// This is Rahul's first change.# eventsApp